The Sailability Story

-This brief history was informed by research and with the benefit of conversations between Stan Phillips (Life Member, SQ and Dr Phil Vardy (an early motivator for Sailability in NSW).
-Phil has the benefit of his own substantial research, including as a Churchill Fellowship scholar, and his friendship with Graeme Adam (a National Sailability Committee member).
+This brief history was informed by our own research and from conversations with Stan Phillips (a SQ Life Member) and Dr Phil Vardy (an early motivator for Sailability in NSW).
+Dr Vardy calls on his own substantial body of research, including as a Churchill Fellowship scholar, and his friendship with Graeme Adam (a National Sailability Committee member).

 [References are available on request.]

 Objectives of Sailability Queensland Inc.

 [Extract from Rules of Incorporation ]

 (a) To provide a safe and fun environment where people with a disability are accepted and encouraged to participate in the sport of sailing.

 (b) To implement safety and procedural policies in relationship to activities pertaining to disabled sailing around Queensland.